poh42/TDapp/README.md

 - PGAdmin: To check the database locally without disrupting your local DBs http://localhost:8081
 - MailHog: To check sent mails http://localhost:8025
 - Dozzle: To check Docker logs separately http://localhost:999

+# Production

+Production deploys itself whenever `develop` is updated.
+The URL is http://3.15.194.120/